 What Does Motorcycle Insurance Cost?

-The bad news is, because of crash statistics, motorcycles insurance quotes tend to be higher than those for car insurance.
+The bad news is, because of crash statistics, motorcycle insurance quotes tend to be higher than those for car insurance.
 The good news?
 Motorcycles don't cost nearly as much to fuel.

 The cost of motorcycle insurance varies widely.
 If you have a small Harley that you use for commuting and have a blemish-free driving record, you may pay a few hundred dollars a year.
 On the other hand, if you are a male under 25 and you are buying a crotch rocket or an accessorized chopper, you may pay thousands of dollars each year in premiums.